Siddhi-Sovle/Data-Science/README.md

 # Data-Science
-All the projects related to Data Science will be saved here
+All projects related to Data Science are stored here